 Discover the culture and vibrancy of Ireland between the rolling landscapes and foggy skyline, by taking a historical highlights tour.

-- Snap photos of Ireland's most famous university, Trinity College
+- See Ireland’s most famous college, Trinity College.

 Stepping on the Ha’penny Bridge, a beautiful pedestrian bridge that once charged the eponymous half penny to cross, we will cross the River Liffey to walk within the hallowed campus of the famed Trinity College, Ireland’s first and most acclaimed university.
 Here you will hear about the college’s numerous treasures and tales of renowned past students, including Oscar Wilde and Bram Stoker.

 Continue your turn about the city with a dive into some of Dublin's most famous architectural buildings, including the Neoclassical 18th century former House of Parliament and the Georgian-style City Hall.
 You will also visit the famous Temple Bar, Dublin’s cultural and entertainment quarter and one of the liveliest nightlife areas that preserve its medieval street pattern, with many narrow, cobbled streets.

 Visit famed O’Connell Street, where you will see The Spire, Daniel O'Connell and James Joyce statues and the General Post Office.
 This is the very spot where the crowds gathered for the Declaration of Irish Independence and which became the inspiration for poetry and literature of the era.
 You will hear all about the many writers and rebels from your knowledgeable local guide.
 Your tour will leave you not only full of the local history of the capital city but also with a great foundation to explore the city at your own leisure.